Jeremy Fears Jr.: Personal life

 Fears' father, Jeremy Fears Sr., played college basketball at Ohio University and Bradley.

 On December 23, 2023, Fears was shot while on holiday break in his hometown and endured a three-hour surgery to remove the bullet from his left thigh.
-He would return for Michigan State’s 2024 season opener on November 4.
+He returned for Michigan State’s 2024 season opener on November 4.

 Fears’ younger brother Jeremiah Fears is a guard for the New Orleans Pelicans.